electerious/Ackee/README.md

 ## 👋 Introduction

-### What is Ackee?

-Ackee is a web app you install on your server to analyse the traffic of your sites.

-### Why Ackee?

-Ackee is lightweight, easy to install and has a good balance between analytics and privacy.
-It features a GraphQL API and web interface and tracks only what's necessary.

-It's is the right tool for you if you care about privacy and don't need a full-features marketing analytics platform like Google Analytics or Matomo.
+Ackee is a self-hosted analytics tool that cares about privacy.
+It's lightweight, easy to install, features a GraphQL API, web interface and tracks only what's necessary.
+It's is the right tool for everyone who doesn't need a full-featured marketing analytics platform like Google Analytics or Matomo.

-### Benefits of Ackee?

-- Self-hosted
-- Lightweight and easy to install
+- **Self-hosted**: Ackee runs on your own server and is 100% open-source
-- Modern and fast architecture
+- **Modern technologies**: Lightweight Node.js and MongoDB architecture
-- Beautiful and focused interface
+- **Beautiful**: Minimal and focused interface
-- No unique user tracking and no cookies
+- **No cookies**: No unique user tracking and therefore no required cookie message
-- Fully documented GraphQL API
+- **GraphQL API**: Fully documented GraphQL API that allows you to build new tools upon Ackee

-### How does it work?

-You run the Ackee server which then waits for requests through its API.

-The API of Ackee accepts information about your visitors sent to it using [ackee-tracker](https://github.com/electerious/ackee-tracker).
-It's a small script you add to your sites, similar to the JavaScript tracking snippet provided by Google Analytics.

-The interface of Ackee lets you view and analyse your tracked information.

 ## 📚 Documentation